jamiekurtz/WebApi2Book/README.md

 ## Note About Token in the SPA Project
-A mistake was made in the book in the in Chapter 9 (page 27) regarding the WebApi2BookSPA project.
+A mistake was made in the book in Chapter 9 (page 27) regarding the WebApi2BookSPA project.
 The book talks about submitting the user's security token to the jQuery ajax() call by using JavaScript to pull the token from a browser cookie - adding it to the request's Authorization header.
 Unfortunately, this small example was not secure.
 It is considered insecure to allow JavaScript code access to authentication cookies - e.g. a user's token.